 “…they say “Oh, what part did you play in ‘Rosemary’s Baby‘?” and I tell them ‘The baby, of course!'”

 SG: Right.
 Now, I kind of skipped over your appearances on Broadway.
-A few nights ago my wife and I watched ‘Pacific Overtures’ on Youtube on our television so we got to enjoy that.
-You seem as comfortable in front of the camera as you do onstage; so, do you have a preference for working onstage in theater or in front of the camera for film?
+A few nights ago my wife and I watched ‘Pacific Overtures’ on Youtube.
+You seemed as comfortable onstage as you did in front of the camera.
+Do you prefer one over the other?

 EH: I have always loved the stage.
-Mainly because when you are performing onstage it’s you and the audience, with film it is never that.
-With film it is always the director’s eyes and the actor really has no control over anything.
-You come up with a performance but whether that performance gets on the final film is another matter; I mean it’s filtered through the director.
+Mainly because when you are performing onstage it’s just you and the audience, whereas with film it is always through the director’s eyes and the actor really has no control over anything.
+You come up with a performance but whether that performance even winds up in the final cut is another matter, much less what form it takes.
+I mean it’s filtered through the director.
 Whereas on the stage, once you’re onstage, it’s you and the audience, and I’ve always loved that.
-In fact I’ve used my film and television career to finance doing my stage work.
+In fact I’ve used my film and television career to finance my stage work.
 The stage does not pay.
-And I did a lot of stage like Milwaukee and La Jolla, um… and basically I was losing money, going out of town and doing these plays, but that’s where my heart was.
+I did a lot of stage in places like Milwaukee and La Jolla and I was losing money, going out of town to do these plays, but that’s where my heart was.

 SG: You’re a true artist.